HTML Editors

 Bluefish editor showing HTML project with multiple files

 Bluefish is specifically designed for web development including HTML, CSS, and JavaScript.
 Install with sudo apt install bluefish on Debian/Ubuntu or sudo dnf install bluefish on Fedora.
-It's been actively developed since 1998 and is still maintained in 2026.

 The editor handles very large HTML files well.
 I've opened 10MB HTML exports and Bluefish stays responsive where some editors start to lag.
 Project management is built in.
 Create a project, add your HTML, CSS, and JavaScript files, and Bluefish remembers the structure between sessions.

 Custom tag and snippet insertion speeds up repetitive HTML work.
 Define your own snippets for common patterns.
 Multiple document support with tabs means you can work on several HTML files simultaneously.
-The interface shows all open files clearly.

 Install: sudo apt install bluefish (Debian/Ubuntu) or sudo dnf install bluefish (Fedora)